The Pemi Region

 Just because these peaks are South of the Kangamangus Highway doesn't mean they're slouches.
 Many of these mountains feature steep inclines towards the top and in some cases rock scrambles (Whiteface comes to mind).
-With trailheads closer to sea level you are still netting
+With trailheads closer to sea level you are still netting some serious elevation changes.

 Positioned directly opposite the Presidential Range, the Eastern Region is a batch of tough but well worth it hikes, nearly all of which have awe-inspiring views of Mt.
 Washington and Tuckerman Ravine.
 Amongst these 6 peaks their are several other very enjoyable summits below 4000' or in too close proximity to a counted 4000'er.